-Lower front abdominal pain can have various causes, just like most other symptoms.
+Lower front abdominal pain can have various causes, ranging in severity from 'needs attention' to 'generally fatal'.
 Finding the true cause means ruling out or confirming each possibility – in other words, diagnosis.

 Diagnosis is usually a complex process due to the sheer number of possible causes and related symptoms.
 In order to diagnose lower front abdominal pain, we could: